perkeep/perkeep/doc/environment-vars.md

 : If true, no thumbnail caching is done, and URLs even have cache buster components, to force browsers to reload a lot.

+`CAMLI_REDO_INDEX_ON_RECEIVE` (bool)
+: If true, the indexer will always index any blob it receives, regardless of whether it thinks it's done it in the past.
+This is generally only useful when working on the indexing code and retroactively indexing a subset of content without forcing a global reindexing.

 `CAMLI_VAR_DIR` (string)
 : Path used by [pkg/osutil](/pkg/osutil) to override operating system specific application storage directory.
 Generally unused.